prakharmrsl/easypcceo.github.io/pages/nvme-worth-it-gaming.md

 </div>

 ## NVME vs SATA SSD for Gaming

-Now if we’re gonna be straight with you, an NVME SSD is not gonna increase your performance in games, FPS wise.
-But there are a couple of other things it can help with when it comes to gaming.

 For reasons we’ve covered in our article [Will an SSD Improve FPS](/will-ssd-improve-fps/), an SSD **will not** increase your FPS in video games as long as they’re relatively modern titles.